slaterslater/gustavo/README.md

 ## Get-Url-Status (GUS) Text-As-Visual-Output (TAVO)
-GUS is a command line tool that searches a file for all HTTP urls then prints a colourized report of their status.
+GUS is a command line tool that searches a file for all HTTP URLs and generates a report of their status.
 ### Requirements
 1. Install Python 3.0 or greater.
 You can find the latest release at [www.python.org](https://www.python.org/downloads/)
 2. Download or clone this repo